-Today, B99-B100 costs about \$3.56 a gallon, but costs can vary depending on region, the base crop, purchase volume, and delivery costs.
+Today, B99-B100 costs about \$5.06 a gallon, but costs can vary depending on region, the base crop, purchase volume, and delivery costs.
 Historically, all biodiesel blends cost more than diesel.
-In 2005, a Biodiesel Excise Tax Credit went into effect, but these credits have expired, eliminating some incentives for biodiesel use.
+In 2005, a Biodiesel Excise Tax Credit went into effect, but this credit has expired, eliminating some incentives for biodiesel use.

 Because it is stored in existing infrastructure and can fuel vehicles without modification, biodiesel has emerged as a popular fuel for fleets regulated by the Energy Policy Act (EPACT).
-The cost difference will likely decrease in the future due to production improvements in the biodiesel industry.
-In addition, many states are considering legislation that will encourage greater use of biodiesel fuels to improve air quality.
+The cost difference between biodiesel fuel for the public and for fleet vehicles will likely decrease in the future due to production improvements in the biodiesel industry.
+In addition, many states are considering